fensorechase/broader_sdoh_hf_readmission/README.md

 # broader_sdoh_hf_readmission

-This repo contains our code for the paper _Exploring Broader Integration of Social Determinants of Health for Predicting Readmission of Patients with Heart Failure_.
+This repo contains the code for the paper _Exploring Broader Integration of Social Determinants of Health for Predicting Readmission of Patients with Heart Failure_.

 # Requirements
 Heart failure 30-day hospital readmission prediction: